juandpinto/jdpinto.com/content/about.md

 <br />

-But aside from providing basic information about me, this site hosts my [blog](./blog/) and [microblog](https://microblog.juanpinto.me).
+But aside from providing basic information about me, this site hosts my [blog](/blog/) and [microblog](/microblog/).
 These are the best places to read about my educational endeavors and my ramblings about adventures, travel, and the like.

 <br />

 Everything you see is constantly changing as much as my life is.
-You'll find the repo for this site [here](https://github.com/juandpinto/juandpinto.github.io), and the repo for the Jekyll theme I use [here](https://github.com/mmistakes/so-simple-theme).
+You'll find the repo for this site [here](https://github.com/juandpinto/juanpinto.me), and the repo for the Hugo theme I use [here](https://github.com/juandpinto/internet-weblog).